mayer79/ml_lecture/README.md

 git clone https://github.com/mayer79/ml_lecture.git
 ```

-### Software (and data) for the Python version of the lecture
+### Software for the Python version of the lecture

-We will use the conda environment specified in the "py" folder.

-1. Install Anaconda (if not yet available on your machine)
-2. Open the conda prompt and use it to navigate to your "ml_lecture/py" folder
-3. Type in the conda prompt: "conda env create -f environment.yml"
-4. Use this environment to run the code of the lecture, e.g., in [Visual Studio Code](https://code.visualstudio.com/) or [Jupyterlab](https://jupyterlab.readthedocs.io/en/stable/)

-Furthermore, download the "**Car** [Data - csv]" dataset on the following [link](http://www.businessandeconomics.mq.edu.au/our_departments/Applied_Finance_and_Actuarial_Studies/research/books/GLMsforInsuranceData/data_sets)
-and put it as "car.csv" into the "py" folder.
-It is about 4 MB small.

-Note: we use default [black](https://github.com/psf/black) as autoformatter.
+Python 3.11 and the packages specified [here](py/requirements.txt).

 ### Software for the R version of the lecture

 - R version >= 4.1
-- Successfully installed packages:
+- These packages:
     - tidyverse
     - FNN
     - withr